jagdish0307/jagdish_kaggle/README.md

 **Project Overview**
 This project focuses on analyzing and classifying tweets into two categories:

-**Disaster-related tweets**: Tweets indicating a natural disaster or emergency situation.
+**Disaster-related tweets**: Tweets indicating a natural disaster or emergency.
 **Non-disaster-related tweets**: Tweets unrelated to disasters.

 ** Load Dataset and Import Necessary Libraries **